AlexandriaChemistry/.github/profile/README.md

 ## Welcome to the Alexandria Chemistry project!

-Information on the Alexandria Chemistry Toolkit and more applications thereof is coming soon.
++ The Alexandria Chemistry Toolkit has been released as free and open source 2025-03-19.
+Click on ACT to get more information.
 + The Alexandria Chemistry Toolkit User & Reference Manual is now online at [Zenodo](https://zenodo.org/records/15020366)

 ### Development and methodology references